This is the research pilot for He@lio, our youth mental-health platform.

-A six-month collaborative research program with University of Washington Master of Science in Information Management (MSIM) students as part of their Capstone project.
-Each phase focuses on a distinct dimension of responsible AI deployment in mental health contexts — building toward a comprehensive evaluation of He@lio's effectiveness, safety, and ethical posture.
+A six-month collaborative pilot program with University of Washington Master of Science in Information Management (MSIM) students as part of their Capstone project.
+Across six phases, the teams examined distinct dimensions of responsible AI deployment in mental health contexts, building a comprehensive evaluation of He@lio's effectiveness, safety, and ethical posture before handing their findings to Compassion8Innovation.

 6